WanjiruNdonga/Terrabitez/02. AWS Handshake/README.md

 # Day 2: AWS Handshake 🤝

-Welcome back to the **TerraBiteʒ** challenge!
-Day 1 was all about setting up the workstation.
-Today, it's time to teach Terraform how to talk to AWS – because what's IaC without a cloud to manage?
+**TerraBiteʒ** challenge, Day 1 was all about setting up the workstation.
+Day 2, it's time to teach Terraform how to talk to AWS – because what's IaC without a cloud to manage?
 It's all about establishing that crucial handshake! 🤝☁️

 ---